lgtkgtv/Agentic-Fuzz-Testing-System/README.md

 ## Prerequisite 2 -- You need docker - must work without sudo
 #  docker run hello-world

-## Prerequisite 3 -- Strict dependency on python3.11 -- Note python3.12 not yet supported in the oss-fuzz env
+## Prerequisite 3 -- Strict dependency on python3.11 (As of July 2025,  python3.12 is not yet supported in the oss-fuzz env)

 sudo apt update
 sudo apt install software-properties-common -y